henriquemarioto/ci_cd_example/README.md

 1. **Lint, Tests, and Build**:
    - **Workflow file**: `lint-tests-build.yml`
-   - This workflow handles code quality checks (linting), runs unit tests to ensure the application functions as expected, and builds the application for deployment.
+   - This workflow handles code quality checks (linting), runs tests to ensure the application functions as expected, and builds the application for deployment.

 2. **Preview Deployment**:
    - **Workflow file**: `preview.yml`